Technology Law

 Pretoria’s technology ecosystem — and what it needs from its lawyers

 Pretoria is one of South Africa’s most concentrated technology hubs.
 The Innovation Hub in Lynnwood Ridge anchors a community of early-stage technology businesses; the CSIR spins out research-driven companies in defence, manufacturing and information sciences; the University of Pretoria and the Tshwane University of Technology graduate hundreds of engineers and computer scientists each year, many of whom start commercial ventures in the city.
-Beyond startups, Pretoria hosts a significant cluster of government and defence technology contracting, the headquarters of the State IT Agency (SITA), and the regulatory bases of the Information Regulator and the Department of Communications and Digital Technologies.
+Beyond startups, Pretoria hosts a significant cluster of government and defence technology contracting, the headquarters of the State IT Agency (SITA), and the seat of the Department of Communications and Digital Technologies (DCDT) — the Pretoria-based bodies that shape government tech procurement and data, cloud and AI policy.

 What this means in practical legal terms: Pretoria-based technology businesses face the same statutory framework as those in Johannesburg or Cape Town, but the rhythm of the work is different.
-Government procurement schedules, the proximity of the Information Regulator for POPIA matters, the policy environment around AI and cloud, and the realities of in-person engagement with co-founders, CTOs and in-house counsel based in Hatfield, Brooklyn, Menlyn and Centurion — all shape what a competent technology lawyer needs to deliver.
+Government procurement schedules, the SITA and DCDT policy environment around AI and cloud, POPIA compliance (submissions to the Information Regulator are made via its online portal), and the realities of in-person engagement with co-founders, CTOs and in-house counsel based in Hatfield, Brooklyn, Menlyn and Centurion — all shape what a competent technology lawyer needs to deliver.

 What MJ Kotze Inc does for Pretoria tech businesses